Outstanding Shares: Making Charity Part of Our Child's Daily Routine

 80. Energy can neither be created nor destroyed; rather, it can only be transformed from one form to another... we don't die just because our bodies do.
 We are all a collection of our past and present and future experiences…a union of every person we’ve touched along our way. from a smile on the street to a mother’s love and when someone dies, that part of them that touched, changed and helped to form who you are - lives on through you and the countless people whose paths you cross.

-81. Your thought are real things.
-Your thoughts create other real things Read,, listen and watch ‘The Secret” by Rhonda Byrne.
+81. Your thoughts are real things.
+Your thoughts create vibrations and vibrations create real things Read,, listen and watch ‘The Secret” by Rhonda Byrne.

 System Recovery: Backup In 10 Days after a Tonsilectomy